paxdotdev/pax/lab-journal-ss.md

 (ie reacts to └───── ExpandedNode (Rectangle) changes in properties and possibly re-expands children.
-This tree needs to NOT fire mount or dissmount or native patch events.
+This tree needs to NOT fire mount or dismount or native patch events.

 However when a part of this shadow tree is mounted in a slot, mount needs to be